seonu14/TheResonant-Kaggle2025/README.md

 ---

-*Submitted for the Kaggle Red-Teaming Challenge, 2025.*
+*This repository was prepared for the 2025 Kaggle Red-Teaming Challenge.*
+Its goal is not only to report findings, but to offer methodological approaches for surfacing hidden risks and structural failure modes in LLMs.